silky/chrisdone-homepage/posts/the-mythical-man-month-insights.markdown

-In my reading of the book, around chapter 11, “Plan to Throw One Away”, I got the idea to annotate and underline sentences and paragraphs that ringed true with my experience or that I thought were insights that I and everyone should take into account.
+In my reading of the book, around chapter 11, “Plan to Throw One Away”, I got the idea to annotate and underline sentences and paragraphs that rang true with my experience or that I thought were insights that I and everyone should take into account.

 Now that I've finished it, I thought I'd jot those points, that I felt